 We would like to thank Ayser Al Hussaini, Dayanjan S. Wijesinghe and Charles E. Chalfant (Virginia Commonwealth University, Richmond, VA, USA) for the mass spectroscopy analysis of 6-keto-PGF1 $\alpha$ levels.
 We acknowledge Vita Kraskauskiene and Daniela Farkas (Virginia Commonwealth University, Richmond, VA, USA) for their technical support with immunohistochemistry and cell culture experiments.
-We would like to thank Hua Li (Virginia Commonwealth University, Richmond, VA, USA) for her help with the animal endurance tests.
-We acknowledge Julio Sandoval, Eleonora Mezzaroma, Stefano Toldo and Carlito Marchetti (Virginia Commonwealth University, Richmond, VA, USA) for their critical comments and technical support.
+We would like to thank Hua Li (Virginia Commonwealth University, Richmond, VA, USA) for their technical support.